wyattshapiro/sparkify_postgres/README.md

 There are several main scripts that can be executed:

 - src/create_tables.py: Drops and creates your tables.
 You run this file to reset your tables before each time you run your ETL scripts.
-  - src/test.ipynb displays the first few rows of each table to let you check your database.
+  - src/test.ipynb: Displays the first few rows of each table to let you check your database.
-- src/etl.py: Reads and processes files from song_data and log_data and loads them into your tables.
+- src/etl.py: Reads and processes *all files* from song_data and log_data and loads them into your tables.
-  - src/etl.ipynb reads and processes a single file from song_data and log_data and loads the data into your tables.
-This notebook contains detailed instructions on the ETL process for each of the tables.
+  - src/etl.ipynb: For development.
+Reads and processes a *single file* from song_data and log_data and loads the data into your tables.
 - src/sql_queries.py: Contains all your sql queries, and is used during ETL process.

 ## Future Optimizations

 - Create config.py to specify environment variables like DB user, etc
-- Create foreign key relations for each table
-- Create a separate table for Sessions
 - Insert data using the COPY command to bulk insert log files instead of using INSERT on one row at a time
 - Add data quality checks
 - Create a dashboard for analytic queries on your new database